hhullen/proxmox_wrapper/README.md

     3. `Machine id `- identifier of VM the action excecutes with.
 In case `status` command called, it can take value `all` to show information from all node VMs.
 In case `create` command called, it can take value `auto` to create new vm with any free id (start searching free id from 200 by default).

 - Optional arguments - can be specified with defifinite flag:
     2. `--start-id [id]` - set start VM id value which the next free id will be chosen after (to clone or create any vm)
     3. `--vm-name [vm-name]` - name to new created VM
     4. `--ram [ram]` - RAM memory.
 Specify just a number without units which is MiB by default.
     5. `--sockets [sockets]` - VM sockets amount
     6. `--cores [cores]` - VM cores amount
     7. `--vm-disk-size [vm disk zise]` - VM disk size.
 Specify just a number without units which is GB by default.
     8. `--node-storage-name [node storage name]` - existing storage name of node for specify where to create new disk for new VM.
     9. `--help`, `-h` - to ges short description
+    10. `--network` - to setup qemu guest agent network

 >> In case some optional arguments was not specified, defaul values will be set instead from config file `~/.proxapi/vmsetup.cfg`

 # Some using examples
 ```
 proxapi create pve3 203 --vm-name "test-name-1" --ram 4096 \
---sockets 2 --cores 2 --vm-disk-size 40
+--sockets 2 --cores 2 --vm-disk-size 40 --network 10.10.11.15/24
 ```
 ```
 proxapi start pve3 203